Favorite Martin Boyce scoops UK's Turner Prize

 | GATESHEAD, England

-GATESHEAD, England Bookmakers' favorite Martin Boyce on Monday won the Turner Prize, one of the art world's most prestigious and controversial awards.
+GATESHEAD, England Favorite Martin Boyce won the Turner Prize on Monday, claiming a 25,000 pound ($40,000) check and one of the art world's most prestigious and controversial awards.

-The 44-year-old claimed the 25,000 pound ($40,000) prize for his distinctive sculptural installations, which seek to create an urban landscape within the confines of the gallery space.

 Brown paper "leaves" are strewn across the floor of his exhibition at the BALTIC gallery in Gateshead, northern England, which hosted the awards -- only the second time they have been held outside London.